Rectangular maximum-volume submatrices and their applications: Main result

 We need to show that singular values of following matrices are practically the same:

 First of all, singular values of $C_1$ are, obviously, following:

-Since $\widehat{A} \widehat{A}^\dagger$ is an orthoprojector on a space of the first $r$ right singular vectors of $\widehat{A}^\dagger$, the first $r$ singular values of $C_2$ are equal to the first $r$ singular values of $C_1$, while all other singular values of $C_2$ are zero.
-So, we get following equations on singular values:
+Since $\widehat{A} \widehat{A}^\dagger$ is an orthoprojector to the space of the first $r$ right singular vectors of $\widehat{A}^\dagger$, the first $r$ singular values of $C_2$ are equal to the first $r$ singular values of $C_1$, while all other singular values of $C_2$ are zero.
+So, we get following equations for singular values:

-As it can be seen, the spectral norm of the matrix $C$ does not depend on selection of the submatrix $\widehat{C}$ in examined cases.
-However, $\widehat{C} = I_{K \times K}$ is more intuitive.
+As it can be seen, the spectral norm of the matrix $C$ does not depend on a selection of the submatrix $\widehat{C}$ in examined cases.
+However, $\widehat{C} = I_{K \times K}$ is more intuitive to use.